pwr-pbrwio/ComputingResourcesUserGuide/README.md

 * Intel Core i9-9960X
 * GPU NVIDIA GeForce RTX 2080 Ti

+# Open ports
+For security reason only two ports have been open and are under a full monitoring:
+* 443 (https and reverse proxy)
+* 9022 (ssh v2)

 # Account Creation
-To use the Discovery server you must have an active account.
+To use the "Challenger" server you must have an active account.
 To do this, you have to send an e-mail to lech /dot/ madeyski /at/ pwr /dot/ edu /dot/ pl and provide the following information:
 1. Justification for what reason the computing power is needed
 2. Project title
 3. Short project description